Ten Good Places To Eat In Hat Yai

 Comments: The owners of The Basil used to live in Phuket and because of all the foreigners in Phuket they understand Western food.
 They have attempted to offer a more upmarket dining experience in Hat Yai.

-The food and desserts are very good and they also offer pizzas and a wine list.
+The appetisers, main courses and desserts are all very good and they also offer pizzas and an extensive wine list.

 More Information: The Basil